x64dbg/docs/introduction/Feature-set.md

-# Feature set cross-reference
+# Features

 This program is under active development.
-It supports many basic and advanced features to ease debugging.
+It supports many basic and advanced features to ease debugging on Windows.

 ## Basic features